vanilla/vanilla/themes/default/README.txt

    /themes/yourtheme/views/default.master.php and edit it there.

  2. Views - these represent all of the content in each page.
-Every application has a "views" folder that contains all of the html for every page.
-So, for example, if you wanted to edit the html for the discussion list, you could copy the views from /applications/vanilla/views/discussions to /themes/yourtheme/views/discussions and edit them there.
+Every application has a "views" folder that contains all of the HTML for every page.
+So, for example, if you wanted to edit the HTML for the Discussions list, you could copy the views from /applications/vanilla/views/discussions to /themes/yourtheme/views/discussions and edit them there.

+You can avoid naming conflicts between applications' views and specify which app a view is for by optionally adding a subfolder with the app's name in /themes/yourtheme/views/ (e.g.: /themes/yourtheme/views/myapp/) and placing views there rather than directly in the "views" folder.